Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-19.md

     - B. The source and destination S3 buckets cannot be in different AWS Regions
     - C. S3 buckets configured for cross-region replication can be owned by a single AWS account or by different accounts
     - D. The source S3 bucket owner must have the source and destination AWS Regions disabled for their account
+    - [for cross region replication versioning should be available anand buckets must be in different Regions]
     <details markdown=1><summary markdown="span">Answer</summary>

     Correct Answer: C